-Who are the officers charged over George Floyd's death?
+George Floyd: Federal civil rights trial of three ex-officers begins

 What's his background?

-Mr Lane started working for the force just four days prior to Mr Floyd's death.
-He became a cadet at the police department in February 2019.
+Mr Lane became a cadet at the police department in February 2019, but started working for the force just four days prior to Mr Floyd's death.

-A criminal complaint against Mr Lane said he had questioned Mr Chauvin's tactics during the arrest of Mr Floyd, asking: "Should we roll him on his side?"
+His training officer was Chauvin.
+A criminal complaint against Mr Lane claims he questioned Chauvin's tactics during the arrest of Mr Floyd, asking: "Should we roll him on his side?"

-Mr Chauvin, who was Mr Lane's training officer, said no. But despite Mr Floyd's discomfort, Mr Lane "took no actions to assist him", the criminal complaint says.

-"What was my client supposed to do but follow what his training officer said?"
-Mr Lane's lawyer Earl Gray asked a judge in court.

-Mr Lane had no track record of complaints.
+The ex-officer had no track record of complaints.

 A criminology graduate from the University of Minnesota, Mr Lane used to work as a guard at a juvenile detention centre and volunteered to mentor Somali school children.